Mastering Customer Retention Strategy

 PRO TIP

 Tracking messaging data (push notifications and emails) and attribution data in your product analytics platform enables you to measure the impact of these campaigns on later in-product behavior.
 We recommend sending messaging and attribution data to your product analytics to get the complete picture of user behavior.
-If you're using Amplitude, we partner with best-in-class providers across messaging and attribution so that you can easily integrate different data sources into Amplitude.
+If you're using Amplitude, we partner with best-in-class providers across and so that you can easily integrate different data sources into Amplitude.

 Real-life example: The impact of discount email offers